yorickpeterse/nvim-pqf/README.md

 - Better highlights for line and column numbers
 - Highlights for the item type (error, warning, etc)
+- Item types use the same signs as NeoVim's diagnostic signs
 - File paths are aligned so messages always start at the same column, making them easier to read
 - Works for both quickfix and location list windows